NitinS1ngh/FixMyCity/README.md

 ## 👥 Demo Logins

 Use the following credentials to inspect different role views:
+(Scope: Road Department in Ward 1: Civil Lines.
+File a "Road Damage" complaint in Ward 1 as Citizen to test this workflow!)

 *   **Administrator (Municipal Officer)**:
     *   **Email**: `admin@fixmycity.gov`